FukuInTheCode/101pong/README.md

 | 4f-no incident angle 3 | PASSED |

 </details>

 ## Bonuses
-Recreation of the game 'pong' using the ncurses library in C
+The Game 'pong' using the ncurses library in C

 ## Tests
-A test_degrees.sh test script that test all possibles inputs values of a given ranges.
+A test_degrees.sh script that test all possibles values in input of a given range and check the degree.